 …

-The AP’s SME may terminate or delay BSS Termination based on policies that are out of the scope of this standard.
+[2224]The AP’s SME may abandon or delay its BSS termination decision based on policies that are out of the scope of this standard.
 The MLME-RESET.request primitive is invoked to terminate the BSS.
 The AP shall disassociate all STAs immediately prior to termination of the BSS.